 Here are some ways to include vegetables into meals or snacks throughout the day.

-1. Soups are a great way to include more than one vegetable which makes it easier to reach 5 a day.
+Are a great way to include more than one vegetable which makes it easier to reach 5 a day.
 You can make them tastier with the addition of a little creme fraiche, cheese or croutons.

-2. Raw vegetables are often preferred over cooked in some cases.
+Are often preferred over cooked in some cases.
 My kids prefer raw carrots, tomatoes, peas, peppers, cucumber because of the crunchy texture and these are easy snack or meal additions.

-3. Smoothies don’t have to just be fruits.
+Don’t have to just be fruits.
 You can make smoothies with a combination of fruits and vegetables.
 Adding vegetables that don’t need to be cooked like avocado or spinach add another texture and flavour.

-4. Salads start with a salad or side dish to ensure they get their vegetables in first.
+Start with a salad or side dish to ensure they get their vegetables in first.
 Crunchy lettuce ones go down well in our house with the addition of seeds and nuts.
 There is some further inspiration here

-5. vegetable starters are a good way to get the vegetables in first before they fill themselves with the main.
+Are a good way to get the vegetables in first before they fill themselves with the main.
 This could be as simple as a dip and vegetable sticks, tomato and mozzarella salad or my pesto courgette fingers.

-6. Vegetable sauces are a firm favourite in our house.
+Are a firm favourite in our house.
 Tomato based and green based like peas or vegetable pesto work well.
 I think the combination of cheese in the sauce or sprinkled on top of the pasta makes this meal irresistible for kids.

-7. Vegetable snacks like my veggie dippers are worth trying with courgettes and other vegetables as the coating is crispy and it can make it more appealing.
+Like my veggie dippers are worth trying with courgettes and other vegetables as the coating is crispy and it can make it more appealing.

 References available on request